Emancipation Day

 Pan-African flag raising event

-Mayor Carolyn Parrish along with other Members of Council alongside the Consul General of Jamaica, the Black Caucus Alliance and special guests will raise the Pan-African flag at Mississauga Celebration Square (MCS) to honour and recognize Emancipation Day.
+Deputy Mayor John Kovac along with other Members of Council and alongside the Consul General of Jamaica, the Black Caucus Alliance and special guests will raise the Pan-African flag at Mississauga Celebration Square to honour and recognize Emancipation Day.
+Remarks and performances will take place in the Great Hall in advance of the outdoor flag raising.
 Members of the public are invited to take part in this event.

 Lighting the clock tower